Value Creation Since Seed

 4. Awards & external validation since seed

-Three external recognitions awarded to Legit.Health in the post-seed period, each from a distinct institutional context: a national innovation ranking, a sectoral health award, and an export-promotion impact award.
+Five external recognitions awarded to Legit.Health in the post-seed period, each from a distinct institutional context: a global startup competition won, a sectoral health award, a national innovation ranking, an export-promotion impact award, and a Basque innovation recognition.

-The post-seed awards each come from a different institutional source: ICEX/Red.es (export + digital agency, commercial signal), Lideremos (private health-sector network, sectoral signal), ENISA + Foro ADR (national innovation finance ecosystem, innovation signal).
-Three different validators in three different contexts = breadth of external endorsement, not a single ecosystem clapping for itself.
+The post-seed awards each come from a different institutional source: Startup World Cup / Pegasus Tech Ventures (global VC competition, investor signal), ICEX/Red.es (export + digital agency, commercial signal), Lideremos (private health-sector network, sectoral signal), ENISA + Foro ADR (national innovation finance ecosystem, innovation signal), and ZITEK (Basque entrepreneurship ecosystem, regional signal).
+Five different validators in five different contexts = breadth of external endorsement, not a single ecosystem clapping for itself.

 5. New scientific publications + active pipeline

-Since seed close, 3 new peer-reviewed papers published (AGPPGA 2026, APASI 2025, Head & Neck 2025), bringing the total to 7.
-On top of that, 2 papers formally accepted (publishing Q2 2026) and 8 additional papers in active pipeline (submission and drafting stages).
+Since seed close, 5 new peer-reviewed papers published (surface area measurement 2026, ALADIN 2026, AGPPGA 2026, APASI 2025, Head & Neck 2025), bringing the total to 9.
+On top of that, 7 additional papers are in active pipeline (submission and drafting stages).

 | Status | Count | Detail |